COVID-19 vaccine clinical research: Effectiveness

+Against severe illness and death

+Overall, vaccines had a 87%–90% protection against severe outcomes, such as hospitalisation.
+Six months after vaccination, the protection was still 76%.
+Like with infections, the protection was stronger against pre-Omicron variants than Omicron.
+Protection against dying from COVID was similar: around 86%.

-A study published in 2025 in JAMA Health Forum estimated that COVID-19 vaccinations globally averted approximately 2.5 million deaths between 2020 and 2024, with the majority of the benefit concentrated among older adults.
-These estimates were more conservative than those reported in previous studies.
+According to a June 2022 study, COVID19 vaccines prevented an additional 14.4 to 19.8 million deaths in 185 countries and territories from 8 December 2020 to 8 December 2021.
+A 2024 study estimated around 1.6 million lives saves in the wider European region.
+A study published in 2025 estimated that COVID-19 vaccinations globally averted approximately 2.5 million deaths between 2020 and 2024, with the majority of the benefit concentrated among older adults.
+These estimates were more conservative than those reported in previous studies, using different estimates of vaccine effectiveness and mortality rates.

 Studies

 Real-world studies of vaccine effectiveness measure the extent to which a certain vaccine prevents infection, symptoms, hospitalization and death for the vaccinated individuals in a large population under routine conditions.